HongGuo001/HongGuo.github.io/_pages/about.md

 # Recent News
-* Septeber 2020, one paper is accepted by Tribological Letters.
+* Septeber 2020, one paper is accepted by Tribology Letters.
 * October 2020, one paper is accepted by Journal of Molecular Liquids.
 * Congratulations!
-My two students will give presentations at the conference of STLE tribology.
+My two students will give presentations at the 2020 STLE Tribology Frontiers Virtual Conference on Nov.9-13.

 # Academic Services